 In today’s landscape, raising funds for public libraries is not an easy feat — it’s time for the model to change.
 Libraries have the chance to take fate into their own hands, building revenue generation opportunities that help fund their critical services while growing patron loyalty.

 We know you have a lot on your plate.
-To make life easier as you consider your funding options, we’ve put together an Alternative Funding Cheat Sheet for library leaders.
+To make life easier as you consider your funding options, we’ve put together a grant-application cheat sheet for library leaders.
 Click the button below to download it for free.